 Drug Interactions: Monitor patients when teriflunomide is coadministered with warfarin, or with drugs metabolized by CYP1A2, CYP2C8, substrates of OAT3 transporters, substrates of BCRP, or OATP1B1/1B3 transporters.

-Please see Full Prescribing Information, including boxed WARNING, and Medication Guide for further information.
+Please see Full Prescribing Information, including boxed WARNING.